 Jump to content

-From 1998 to 2002, the foundational technology for Coverity's expanding platform of development testing products was developed by a group of Ph.D. students and researchers in the Computer Systems Laboratory at Stanford University in Palo Alto, California.
-In 2003, soon after releasing the first system capable of detecting thousands of critical defects in open source projects, the inventors were granted a patent for their fundamentally different way of analyzing complex source code, and the software was released for commercial use, forming what is now Coverity, Inc.
+From 1998 to 2002, the foundational technology for Coverity's suite of development testing solutions was developed by a group of Ph.D. students and researchers in the Computer Systems Laboratory at Stanford University in Palo Alto, California.
+In 2003, soon after releasing the first system capable of detecting thousands of critical defects in open source projects, the inventors were granted a patent for their fundamentally different way of analyzing complex source code, the software was released for commercial use and the team formed what is now Coverity, Inc.

-Today, 26 of the world's leading universities use Coverity® Static Analysis in their academic and research programs, including:
+Today, 26 of the world's leading universities use Coverity Quality Advisor in their academic and research programs, including:

 View our Frequently Asked Questions page for more information, eligibility requirements, and product and license options.